Alcohol poisoning: symptoms and causes

 How quickly can alcohol poisoning kill you?

 There is no specific timeframe within which alcohol poisoning can kill you.
-In some people, death may occur within a few hours e.g., with severe acute alcohol poisoning, but for others, it may be longer.
+In certain people, death is likely to occur within a few hours e.g., with severe acute alcohol poisoning, but for others, it tends to be longer.
 It is important to keep in mind that every person absorbs alcohol at a different rate.
-For that reason, the timeline of the effects of liquor poisoning may vary from one individual to another.
+For that reason, the timeline of the effects of liquor poisoning varies from one individual to another.